KEN & FRIENDS: MALE FASHION DOLLS & CLOTHING FROM 1961-1987

 FRED BY PLASTY (GERMANY)

 Plasty’s Heart Family clone dolls are similarly packaged to the Freds below which would date them to between 1985 and 1990.
-These Freds resemble the boy doll sold by Totsy during this period (see further above).
+These Freds resemble a boy doll sold by Totsy during this period (see further above).
 Below are just three examples, but I’ve seen a vast amount of differently dressed/themed Fred dolls in similar packaging.
 Some also came with blonde hair.

 ROB BY HASBRO